rweardley/build_scripts_and_profiles/desktop/nekrs/cardinal/README.md

 - CMake version 3.26.0 (more recent than required by NekRS)

 These must be installed before running the build script.
-- `build_NekRS_CPU.sh` installs a CPU-only version of NekRS
+- `build_Cardinal_CPU.sh` installs a CPU-only version of Cardinal
-- `build_NekRS_CUDA.sh` installs a version of NekRS compatible with Nvidia GPUs.
+- `build_Cardinal_CUDA.sh` installs a version of Cardinal compatible with Nvidia GPUs.
 However the user will need to install the required CUDA prerequisites.

 ## Ubuntu 22.04